AlexStan0/json-db/README.md

 Say you wanted to check for the existance of `game-name`, you could call `db.has("game-name")` <br>
 But what if you wanted to check for the existance of `score` in the nested JSON Object `player 1`? <br>
 This is where the 'objKey' parameter comes in.
-If the 'key' paramter references a nested JSON Object it fetch or check <br>
+If the 'key' paramter references a nested JSON Object it fetches or checks <br>
 for the existance of `objKey` in the nested JSON Object.